-Sets the allowed ciphers to be offered to the server.
+Sets the allowed ciphers in their preferred order offered to the server.
 List the cipher names in a comma-separated list.
 For example:

 '''

---ciphers seed-cbc@ssh.com,aes256-cbc
+--ciphers AEAD_AES_128_GCM, seed-cbc@ssh.com, aes256-cbc

 '''

 Value any allows all supported algorithms.
 Enter help as the value to view the currently supported cipher names.